A Confederacy of Doofuses

 Wesley, the first son of Wesley E Moore, Jr and Sue Blanton Moore, began life on 14 December 1952 in Summerville, South Carolina.
 After graduating from Summerville High, Wesley attended the University of South Carolina and received a BA in English in 1975.[4]
 [Because of the post-OPEC oil embargo recession of 1975 and the fact that he didn’t own a car and couldn’t score a job], Wesley immediately entered the English graduate program the fall after his graduation.

 Tending bar as a graduate student, Wesley met his first wife, fellow bartender Judy Birdsong.
-After they decided to marry, Wesley [weary of scaling the mountainous molehills that characterize literary criticism] left the university without a degree.
+After they decided to marry, Wesley [weary of scaling the mountainous molehills that characterize literary criticism] left the university without a Master’s.
 After [somehow] getting an adjunct gig at Trident Technical College, Wesley and Judy wed on 4 February 1978 [in Decatur, Georgia.]

 [After a short stint of collecting rejection slips,] in 1985, Wesley started teaching at Porter-Gaud.
 By then, Wesley and Judy had two sons, Harrison and Ned, [who eventually attended Porter-Gaud and rode to school with their father, providing the boys the opportunity to amass quite a quantity of profane and vulgar words as their father battled traffic from the Isle of Palms and later Folly Beach on their way to West Ashley.]